jskim671/jskim671.github.io/README.md

 ## Hello World!

 My name is Janise Kim, and I'm a rising senior at Fox Chapel Area High School in Pittsburgh, PA.

-My primary interests include human-computer interaction and cognitive science, and I currently assist Dr. Malihe Alikhani's research under the School of Computing and Information at the University of Pittsburgh.
+My primary interests include human-computer interaction and cognitive science, and I currently assist Dr. Malihe Alikhani's research at the School of Computing and Information at the University of Pittsburgh.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Click here to view my [CV](https://drive.google.com/file/d/1vSKEzWb9NYzJg8cF6xJH4h05dUiM6IG3/view?usp=sharing).
+Contact me at janiseskim@gmail.com

 ### Markdown